Sheila Grant: Storylines

-Rape

-In 1986, the most notable story line regarding Sheila was broadcast.
-The story was written in order to keep Sue Johnston on the soap, who had previously expressed an interest in leaving.
-In 1986, Sheila was raped after getting out of a taxi.
+Sheila was raped after getting out of a taxi.
 Following her ordeal she bathed, removing any evidence that could have incriminated her attacker.
-There were three suspects: former friend Matty Nolan, who was furious with her for wrecking his marriage by telling his wife he'd been having an affair; neighbour Pat Hancock (David Easter), who had gotten drunk after a violent argument with this girlfriend and couldn't remember what he'd been up to; and lecturer Alun Jones (Norman Eshley), who had unsuccessfully tried to initiate an affair.
+There were three suspects: former friend Matty Nolan, who was furious with her for wrecking his marriage by telling his wife he'd been having an affair; neighbour Pat Hancock (David Easter), who had gotten drunk after a violent argument with his girlfriend and couldn't remember what he'd been up to; and lecturer Alun Jones (Norman Eshley), who had unsuccessfully tried to initiate an affair.
 However it soon emerged that none of them were guilty, and the rape had been committed by the taxi driver who had just dropped Sheila off.
 Sheila later discovered she was pregnant as a result of the rape but had a miscarriage.

-Billy Corkhill

 Sheila spends Christmas 1988 with Billy and the two get on well.
-Later when Debbie McGrath (Gillian Kearney) comes around with Simon, Sheila's grandson (whom Sheila thought was miscarried due to a lie from Debbie's father), Sheila, Billy and Debbie take him to the park and Sheila and Billy grow closer.
+Later when Debbie McGrath (Gillian Kearney) comes around with Simon, Sheila's grandson, Sheila, Billy and Debbie take him to the park and Sheila and Billy grow closer.
 On Christmas evening, Billy gives Sheila her present, some rosary beads which he had bought from the Cathedral, knowing how important her Catholic religion was to her.
 Billy also buys a set for Claire.

 Sheila goes to confide in a priest she does not know about her failed marriage with Bobby, her repossession and meeting Debbie (whom she refers to as Damon's wife) and her grandson Simon.
 She does not mention Billy to him, although infers his presence.
 That night Sheila goes missing from Billy's house and he finds her having broken into her boarded up old home, sitting in Damon's old room remembering him and the happy times she had had in that house.

 Feeling she is still married to Bobby in the eyes of the church and her growing relationship with Billy is sinful, Sheila insists in leaving, although Billy tells her that his home is her home and tells her she is more than welcome.
 Nonetheless, Sheila is intent on leaving.
 On New Year's Eve, however, Sheila slips out of a party early to be with Claire.
 Billy follows her and the two kiss, starting a relationship between them.

-Departure

 Sheila and Billy marry in September 1990 and left Brookside to live in Basingstoke, Hampshire with Sheila's sister Margaret, eventually selling No.10 to Billy's son Rod (Jason Hope) and his wife Diana (Paula Frances).